A - Sump Level Control

 Including a run timer for the pump (or pumps if more than one) can be an inexpensive panel addition to help in scheduling maintenance.

-Locate the inlet piping as far as possible from the pump suction.
+Locate the inlet piping / fill as far as possible from the pump suction.

 If the liquid entering the sump contains significant amounts of air or vapor, use baffles to allow the air to reach the surface before reaching the pump suction connection.

 C - Discharge Piping